Microchip-MPLAB-Harmony/audio_apps/apps/audio_player_basic/readme.md

 In the MPLAB Harmony Configurator: _Tools>Clock_ _Configuration_ dialog:

-Uncheck the Main RC Oscillator and check the “Bypass” for the Main Crystal Oscillator.
+Uncheck the Main RC Oscillator and check the "Bypass" for the Main Crystal Oscillator.
 When the Bypass is checked, it will cause the Main Crystal Oscillator to become unchecked.

 ![](graphics/apb_crystal.png)